mochi-hpc/mofka/docs/usage/kafka.rst

        "bootstrap.servers": "localhost:9092"
    }

-Relpace :code:`localhost:9092` with the host and port of one of your Kafka server (or a comma-separated list of servers).
+Relpace :code:`localhost:9092` with the host and port of one of your Kafka servers (or a comma-separated list of servers).

-In your client application, replace include :code:`mofka/KafkaDriver.hpp` (instead or in addition to :code:`mofka/MofkaDriver.hpp`).
+In your client application, include :code:`mofka/KafkaDriver.hpp` (instead or in addition to :code:`mofka/MofkaDriver.hpp`).
 You may then use the :code:`mofka::KafkaDriver` class in place of the :code:`mofka::MofkaDriver` class.
-This class' constructor takes the path to a JSON file as shown above.
+This class' constructor takes the path to a JSON file with the content shown above.
 Its API is almost identical to that of :code:`mofka::MofkaDriver`.
 In particular, the :code:`createTopic` and :code:`openTopic` methods can be used to create and open topics.
 The rest of the classes (:code:`TopicHandle`, :code:`Producer`, etc.) remain identical when using a :code:`KafkaDriver`.

 Bellow are examples of producers and consumer codes using the :code:`KafkaDriver`.